pat42w/Rinse_Over_Run/README.md

 ...It's been done.

 Running Rinse_Over_Run.py then prints the following progress updates:

+Begining data load this may take a few minutes'

 Libraries imported and functions defined
  > - confirming required libraries have been imported and functions have been defined correctly